 Humphrey bangle twister

 The goal that Humphrey, in collaboration with Norbert Muerrle, set for this line of jewelry was to find a stainless steel material that is elastic.
-After more than a year of development work, a 2 mm thick fabric consisting of many individual stainless steel threads in different alloys and thicknesses was developed.
+After more than a year of development work, we now have a 2 mm thick fabric that consists of many individual stainless steel threads in different alloys and thicknesses.
 The stainless steel threads are twisted and processed into one another.
 Only the right arrangement provides the desired properties.

+Now we have a piece of jewelry that adapts to a certain extent to the wearer in terms of size.
 The bangle is easy to open and then nestles up against the wrist.
+The piece of jewelery fits both the left and the right hand.
 If the bangle is too loose, it can simply be turned smaller and will then fit perfectly again.